 Every insight into how people behave and can form healthy relationships and stable societies (psychology, emotional intelligence, sociology, law, economics, etc.), as well as every insight into the laws of nature (physics, chemistry, aerodynamics, etc.) is a gift that God gives to us as a form of general revelation.

-General revelation is distinct from special revelation, which refers to God’s words addressed to specific people, such as the words of Holy Scripture, the words of the prophets and the apostles, and the words of God spoken personally, such as at Mount Sinai or at the baptism of Jesus.
+General revelation is distinct from special revelation, which refers to God’s words addressed to specific people, such as the words of Holy Scripture, the words of the prophets and the apostles, and the words of God spoken personally, such as at Mount Sinai or during Jesus’ earthly ministry.

 Common grace is the grace that God pours out on all people to give them innumerable blessings that are not necessarily part of salvation.
 This grace includes temporal life, wisdom, knowledge, health, prosperity, happiness, and peace.
 It is called common because it is something he gives to all people in various degrees whether they believe in him or not (Matt.
-5:45).
+5:45; Acts 14:16-17).

 Common grace is essential to our gaining knowledge through general revelation, for it is common grace that inhibits our sinful hostility toward God and our inclination to suppress his truth.
 It is this inhibiting quality of common grace that gives us the ability to comprehend and respond (although imperfectly) to what God discloses through general revelation.